Skip to content

 unknown Monitor exists but no recent data.
 Occurs after a long offline period.

-Degraded vs down: degraded means the service is reachable but something is worth flagging — high latency, an expiring certificate, or an unexpected but non-fatal response. down means the service failed the check outright.
-Both states trigger alerts; you can configure separate alert channels for each.
+Degraded vs down: degraded means the service is reachable but impaired — consistently slow responses or an expiring certificate. down means the service failed outright for several checks in a row.
+Both states trigger alerts; you can configure separate channels for each.

 Retries and recovery